-Pictured above are hawks seen from the Kiptopeke Hawkwatch and some of the long-term volunteers who assist our paid hawkwatcher.
+Pictured above and to the right are hawks seen from the Kiptopeke Hawkwatch and some of the long-term volunteers who assist our paid hawkwatcher.

 Visitors are always welcome at Kiptopeke State Park to help us find birds and to learn about the amazing hawk migration.
 The hawkwatch operates daily, weather permitting, through November.

 Anna and the platform volunteers also keep track of the other notable species flying over the platform!
 How many saw the Roseate Spoonbill flyover last fall?
 And we’ll be paying attention to our hummingbird feeders and seed feeders, too.

 Read about Hawkwatch 2018 in our newsroom here and our blog here.